 WhiteBet, owned by Evoke Gaming Ltd, are an online bookmaker licenced by the MGA in Malta and the Gambling Commission in the UK (meaning they can still offer their services to UK customers).
-In addition to a sportsbook, there is live betting, a casino and poker room.
+In addition to a bookmaker, there is live betting, a casino and poker room.
 In this review, we analyse all aspects of White Bet’s service.

 The homepage is fairly basic, utilising a white, grey and black colour scheme.
 There is a sliding banner at the top of the page and a number of graphics advertising the services on offer.
-The sportsbook follows the standard layout used by most bookmakers nowadays, with the list of sports on the left hand side of the page.
+The bookmaker follows the standard layout used by most bookmakers nowadays, with the list of sports on the left hand side of the page.
 Above, customers can quickly access their desired market/match by using the search bar, or alternatively they can filter events by start time.

 The centre of the page is reserved for the most popular bets, and is replaced when a market is selected by the customer.
 The bet slip is on the right side alongside a list of market movers.
 There is a statistics section which can be found on the menu bar.
 Powered by Score24, it provides a reasonable amount of data about teams and players from a range of sports which can assist punters when making their betting decisions.